-Be thoughtful about the kind of presentation will take place: screen speakers and presentation themes based on criteria that match with the goals and objectives of the event; connect the event with an overarching mission statement, goals and objectives; strike a balance among the topics and viewpoints.
+Be thoughtful about the kind of presentation that will take place: screen speakers and presentation themes based on criteria that match with the goals and objectives of the event; connect the event with an overarching mission statement, goals and objectives; strike a balance among the topics and viewpoints.

 Know Your Audience

 Weigh the demographics of the student body and school community against the possible topics and approaches.
 If there is only one Muslim student, for example, think carefully how to approach the topic of anti-Muslim bias without marginalizing or causing that student discomfort or harm.

 Expect educators to be full participants in the event.
 Provide training to and/or expectations of educators prior to the event.
 Prepare staff to engage in discussions about potentially difficult issues with students.

 Talk It Up